emma-andrews/ISESim/readme.md

 │   ├── riscv_crypto_fu_ssha512
 │   ├── xc_sha256
 │   ├── xc_sha512
+│   ├── xc_aessub
+│   ├── xc_aesmix
-│   └── scarv_soc # For the evaluations of the xcrypto ISE
+│   └── scarv_soc # SoC for the xcrypto
 └── readme.md # You are looking at it
 ```